abelsiqueira/evplan/README.md

   - rooms

 along with some hidden files.
-The file `plan.ev` includes important details of the event, such as location and duration.
+The file `plan.ev` includes important details of the event, such as the name, location and duration.
 Inside `talks`, there will be an example file of a plenary talk.
 Inside `rooms`, there will be an example of a room.